-We may be unable to demonstrate the feasibility of our technology.
+We may be unable to demonstrate the commercial feasibility of the full capability of ourtechnology.

-We have developed working prototypes of products using our technology, but additional research and development is required to commercialize our technology for applications that can be successfully integrated into commercial products.
+We have developed both commercial products, as well as working prototypes, that use our technology at differing power levels and charging distances, but additional research and development is required to realize the potential of our technology for applications at increasing power levels and distances that can be successfully integrated into commercial products.
 Research and development of new technologies is, by its nature, unpredictable.
-We could encounter unanticipated technical problems, the inability to identify products utilizing our technology that will be in demand with customers, getting our technology designed in to those products, designing new products for manufacturability, and achieving acceptable price points for final products.
+We could encounter unanticipated technical problems, the inability to identify products utilizing our technology that will be in demand with customers, getting our technology designed into those products, designing new products for manufacturability, regulatory hurdles and achieving acceptable price points for final products.
 Although we intend to undertake development efforts with commercially reasonable diligence, there can be no assurance that our available resources will be sufficient to enable us to develop our technology to the extent needed to create future revenues to sustain our operations.

-Our technology must also satisfy customer expectations and be suitable for them to use in consumer applications.
+Our technology must satisfy customer expectations and be suitable for them to use in consumer applications.
 Any delays in developing our technology that arise from factors of this sort would aggravate our exposure to the risk of having inadequate capital to fund the research and development needed to complete development of these products.
-Technical problems causing delays would cause us to incur additional expenses that would increase our operating losses.
+Technical problems leading to delays would cause us to incur additional expenses that would increase our operating losses.
 If we experience significant delays in developing our technology and products based on it for use in potential commercial applications, particularly after incurring significant expenditures, our business may fail, and you could lose the value of your investment in our company.
 If we fail to develop practical and economical commercial products based on our technology, our business may fail and you could lose the value of your investment in our stock.